LiskHQ/lisk-docs/docs/docs-user/wallets.md

 title: Wallets supporting Lisk
 sidebar_position: 1
 slug: /user/wallets
-description: 'A summary of all wallets supporting the LSK token.'
+description: 'A summary of the most important wallets supporting the LSK token.'
 keywords:
   [
     'Lisk wallets',
+    'LSK wallets',
+    'EVM wallets',
     'Wallets',
+    'Non-custodial',
+    'hot wallet',
+    'cold wallet',
     'Zerion',
     'MetaMask',
     'Rainbow',
     'Xellar',
     'Safe',
+    'Ledger',
+    'Brave',
   ]
 ---

 # Wallets
-This page provides an overview of wallets[^1] that support the LSK token.
+This page provides an overview of the most important wallets[^1] which support the LSK token.

 [^1]: A cryptocurrency wallet is a device, app or online service which stores the public and/or private keys to facilitate cryptocurrency transactions.